PredictiveScienceLab/pift-paper-2023/examples/example02.md

 If you wish to review how the observations were generated, consult the script [example02_generate_observations.py](./example02_generate_observations.py).

-The correct Hamiltonian for this problem is:
+The Hamiltonian for this problem is:

 $$
 H = \int dx \left\[\frac{1}{2}D \left(\frac{d\phi}{dx}\right)^2 + \frac{1}{4}\kappa\phi^4
 + \phi f\right].
 $$

 We introduce model error in a continuous way using a parameter $\gamma$ that ranges from $0$ to $1$.